ShreshthRajan/codex-verify/README.md

 ```

 **Any flagged issue blocks deploy**, as intended.
-This FPR is tunable — and not the focus of the SWE‑bench goal (which targets reducing *false positives on bad Codex outputs*).
+This FPR is tunable but and not the focus of the SWE‑bench goal (which targets reducing *false positives on bad Codex outputs*).
-The verifier exceeds that goal — 91.7% TPR and 98% real-world detection.
+The verifier exceeds that goal with 91.7% TPR and 98% real-world detection.

 ---